Panasonic SC-GA10 review: A smart speaker that fails to stand out

 - Design blends in on a shelf

-- Works will with Chromecast apps and devices
+- Works well with Chromecast apps and devices

 - Bluetooth and auxiliary connections